victor-raphael17/healthierclinic-app/README.md

 8. Go to 'healthierclinic-app/bind'
     - cd healthierclinic-app/bind

 10. Edit the docker compose file.
     Adjust the environment variables and the ports section to match your IPv4 and the correct timezone.
 You can check your IPv4 by running "ip -c -br a", this will guarantee a brief and colorful output, making it easy to you identify the IP.
     If you're using wifi, look for something like "wlp0s" and if you're on wired connection, look for something like "eth0", "enp" or "ens33".

-11. If your IP starts with "192.168" the bind configuration is fine.
+12. If your IP starts with "192.168" the bind configuration is fine.
 If doesn't, then you'll need to change the "acl internal" directive, located at bind/config/named.conf, to match with yours.

-12. Run the bind container.
+13. Run the bind container.
 After this step, you should see the bind container running continously, without crashing or anything like that.
      - docker compose up -d

-13. Após isso, o site já estará disponível para acessar por meio do navegador
+14. Go back to healthierclinic-app
+     - cd ..

+15. Run the composer file
+     - docker compose up -d

+16. Run compose down to stop the project
+     - docker compose down

+17. To purge every data you downloaded, delete the project directory and run "docker system prune"